-Kami uses a dual-saving system, consisting of an internal Kami Cloud Sync, OneDrive Sync and a Google Drive Sync (we are Google and Microsoft Teams partners).
+Kami uses a dual-saving system, consisting of an internal Kami Cloud Sync, OneDrive Sync, and Google Drive Sync (we are Google and Microsoft Teams partners).

 How does Kami's Cloud Sync work?